 You could really tie this space together by adding a butter yellow light or placing some kitchen gadgets nearby to bring out the color.
 Just a little touch like that can make a big difference in the overall look!

-Retro Diner-Inspired Yellow Kitchen Nooks
+Retro Diner-Style Yellow Kitchen Nooks

 I just love the retro diner vibes, and that buttery yellow color really nails it!
 Adding a touch of yellow to your breakfast nook gives off those classic soda fountain vibes from the fifties and adds a cozy charm to the space.
 It’s especially great for kitchens where you’ll be enjoying meals, as you want the area to feel warm and inviting.